-Earlier this month, Martiniello received a second round of funding from Screen Australia, which will be used for the next stage of production.
-The film is now nearly fully financed and, if all goes to plan, Palazzo di Cozzo will be finished in late 2020 for release in 2021.
+In December 2019, Martiniello received a second round of funding from Screen Australia, which will be used for the next stage of production.
+The film is now nearly fully financed and Palazzo di Cozzo will be finished in late 2020 for release on the ABC in 2021.
 Cozzo promises a publicity event at Carlton’s San Remo Ballroom to celebrate.

 In the meantime, Cozzo will go on with his busy daily life: 10 kids, two houses, 14,000-plus Facebook fans, visitors popping by his stores daily for photos.